dotnet/docs-aspire/docs/extensibility/secure-communication-between-integrations.md

 This article is a continuation of two previous articles demonstrating the creation of [custom hosting integrations](custom-hosting-integration.md) and [custom client integrations](custom-client-integration.md).

 One of the primary benefits to .NET Aspire is how it simplifies the configurability of resources and consuming clients (or integrations).
-This article demonstrates how to authentication credentials from a custom resource to a custom integration.
+This article demonstrates how to share authentication credentials from a custom resource in a hosting integration, to the consuming client in a custom client integration.
 The custom resource is a MailDev container that allows for either incoming or outgoing credentials.
-The custom integration is a MailKit client that sends emails.
+The custom client integration is a MailKit client that sends emails.

 ## Prerequisites